ExplicITConsulting/ExplicITConsulting.github.io/docs/services.md

 layout: page
 title: Which gap can we bridge for you?
 subtitle: We help you to be successful on an individual, team and company level
 description: Support for Open-Source.
-Export-RecipientPermissions.
-Set-OutlookSignatures Benefactor Circle.
 Product and Service Management.
 Digital Advisory.
 Program and Portfolio Management.
 Auditing.
 Technics and Technology Consulting.
 ---
-# What we stand for
+## What we stand for
 **ExplicIT stands for specific, clear and detailed IT consulting.
 Bold and future-oriented, always realistic and without steam talk.**

 We bridge gaps, with our heads in the sky and our feet firmly on the ground.